Jira Service Management vs Zendesk: Comparing customer support & AI in 2026

 AI-powered agents and chatbots

-Jira’s virtual agent is solid for standard IT tasks.
+Jira’s virtual agent is a powerful choice for standard internal IT tasks.
 It's great at handling straightforward requests like, "I need access to the marketing drive."
-But this feature is locked away in their pricey Premium plan, and teaching it to handle the subtle back-and-forth of a real customer conversation can be a long and complicated project.

-• Truly self-serve: You can sign up and have it running in minutes.
-There are no mandatory sales calls or long demos just to get your hands on the product.
+• Truly self-serve: You can sign up and have it running in minutes, working alongside your Zendesk or JSM setup.

-• Learns from your history: eesel AI is the only platform that actually trains on your team's past solved tickets.
-This means it instantly picks up on your brand’s specific solutions, tone, and voice from day one.
+• Learns from your history: eesel AI can train on your team's past solved tickets, picking up on your brand’s specific tone and solutions.

-• Risk-free simulation: Before the AI ever talks to a real customer, you can run a simulation on thousands of your past tickets.
-This gives you a precise, data-backed forecast of how well it will perform, what your resolution rate will be, and how much money you'll save.
+• Risk-free simulation: Before the AI ever talks to a real customer, you can run a simulation to see how it will perform, providing a data-backed view of its impact.

 The eesel AI simulation feature, which forecasts automation performance, offering a data-backed view.::